VeranWerewolf/news-genai-solution/README.md

 A containerized solution for news article scraping, AI-powered analysis using locally-hosted Llama3, and semantic search.

+## Roadmap
+- Add GPU support for ollama models to process information faster
+- Implement SentenceTransformer:Load cache to speed up the initialization of the App container

 ## Features
 - News extraction from provided URLs
 - Llama3-driven summarization and topic identification via Ollama